 The 410 status code tells Google that your page is gone forever which discourages Googlebot from ever returning to recrawl the URL.

 It essentially erases the URL from Google's index and is a cleaner solution than the 301 which says the page has been permanently moved to another URL.

 The second possibility is that I have one or more content issues on my website.

-Normally, I don’t think “bad content” per se could ever trigger a site-wide downgrade, unless it’s really overdone and all of your content is “spun” (created using AI or other automated methods), plagiarized, or extremely “thin” (very low word count).
+Normally, I don't think "bad content" per se could ever trigger a site-wide downgrade, unless it's really overdone and all your content is "spun" (created using AI or other automated methods), plagiarized, or extremely "thin" (low word count).

 However, I've had a few posts ranking really well (that maintained their rankings) for many months before this recent update, so I don't think content was the main problem.